jruydemir/recipes/sides/fresh_pasta.md

 Ingredients
 ===========

-* [ ] 250g flour
+* [ ] 200g flour
-* [ ] 250g semolina
+* [ ] 200g semolina
-* [ ] 2 eggs
+* [ ] 190g egg yolks
-* [ ] water
+* [ ] 80g water
+* [ ] 4g salt

 Preparation
 ===========
-1. Mix together flour and semolina.
+1. Mix together flour, semolina, and salt.
 2. Tare out a bowl on the scale.
 Add eggs and whisk well.
-Add water until the wet ingredients weigh 190g
+Add water.
-3. Mix all ingredients together OR follow instructions on pasta maker.
-4. Onces mixed, rest for at least 15 minutes before extruding.
+3. Mix all ingredients together, rest for at least 15 minutes before rolling out.
+Roll down to the lowest setting for what Tarik wants.

 Notes
 =====

-Any personal annotations and advises go here
+Pasta maker ingredients are:
+250g Flour
+250g Semolina
+2 eggs
+water - combined with eggs to weigh 190g